MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

 Update changes
 ~~~~~~~~~~~~~~

-When editing ``.eea`` files manually you may have to clean your project **Project->Clean** for the changes to take place.
+When editing ``.eea`` files manually it may be needed to clean the project **Project->Clean** for the changes to take place.
-If your changes still aren't taken into account, restart the IDE.
+If the changes still aren't taken into account, the IDE must be restarted.

-It's also worth the try with automatic annotations if you encounter a problem.
+It's also worth the try with automatic annotations if any problem is encountered.